 Make a Difference at Grand Canyon University

-- Teaches undergraduate courses within the major
+- Teaches undergraduate courses within Mechanical Engineering

 - Stays current on topics and practices related to the discipline

-- Assists administration in driving curriculum design & development
+- Assists with curriculum design & development

-- Mentors undergraduate majors in mechanical engineering
+- Mentor undergraduate majors in mechanical engineering

 - Fosters and promotes diversity and collegiality among faculty, students, and staff and is an advocate for change